srivasavicse/sample-project/README.md

-This project is for git commands.
+This project is for git commands
+This line is added from selenium-baseframework branch.